Seiko-K/Keeper/README.md

 Core information is stored on the device, while platform-specific backup options are available for users who want to protect or transfer their Keeper data.

-- Android: Google Drive backup
+- **Android:** Google Drive backup
-- iOS: iCloud backup
+- **iOS:** iCloud backup

+This allows Keeper to remain useful without requiring users to store their personal collection in a dedicated Keeper cloud service.

 ---